swaptacular/swpt-k8s-config/README.md

-If you want to use a private container image registry (recommended for production deployments), you will have to prepare an "image pull secret" containing the credentials for pulling from your private registry.
+If you want to use a private container image registry (recommended for production deployments), you will have to prepare an "image pull secret" file, containing the credentials for pulling from your private registry.
 Here is how to do this:

 ``` console